 Meanwhile, documents on file with the city show the actual property owner, Woodberry Station LLC, had extended its demolition permit to raze the two building, setting the stage for yesterday’s tear down.

-That LLC is tied to Katherine V. Jennings, the wife of financier Larry E. Jennings Jr., who is seeking to develop key parcels of nearby Clipper Mill to the consternation of some community members.
-The two share ownership of a house in The Orchards in North Baltimore.
+That LLC is tied to Katherine V. Jennings, the former wife of financier Larry E. Jennings Jr., who is seeking to develop key parcels of nearby Clipper Mill to the consternation of some community members.
+The two still share ownership of a house in The Orchards in North Baltimore.

 Katherine Jennings is listed as a resident agent for Woodberry Station LLC as well as for Eager Park Properties II, which transferred the property to Woodberry Station in 2017.

-She is listed as giving $6,000 to former Mayor Catherine Pugh, while Larry Jennings personally gave Pugh $1,000.
+In recent years, she has given a total of $6,000 to former Mayor Catherine Pugh, while Larry Jennings personally gave Pugh $1,000.